nanomarkup/nanomarkup.github.com/README.md

 ```
 In this example, "student" is the entity name, and it encapsulates key/value pairs like "name" with the value "John" and "age" with the value "20".
 The use of indentation and the ":" symbol provides a clear and structured way to represent entities in the language.

-### Inline Entity
+**Inline Entity**

 The "Inline Entity" feature serves as a value for a key, providing a compact and expressive way to represent structured data.
 It is declared using curly braces "{}" and includes key/value pairs as well as entities.
-This allows for the nesting of information within a single key, enhancing readability and organization.

-You can overload an existing entity by using its name before curly braces or provide a full path to the inline entity using a dot as a separator.
-The overloaded entity must exist.
-In the case of an overload, all data is inherited, and the same key will be overridden by a new value provided in curly braces.
-This mechanism ensures flexibility and efficient organization of data within the language structure.
+It enhances readability and data organization.
 ```
 buy:
   mercedes {